thetisproject/thetis/examples/headland_inversion/README.md

 Firstly, we do not need penalty parameters in the inversion problem as we will not have any variation across the field and thus there is no smoothing required.
-Now, instead of adding the Manning field as a `Control`, we will define the friction through a `Constant`, and then project this `Constant` onto the Manning field.
-This `Constant` then becomes our `Control`, and as it is a `Constant`, it cannot vary.
+Now, instead of adding the Manning field as a `Control`, we will define the friction through a uniform value which is projected onto the Manning field.
+This uniform value then becomes our `Control`, and as it is defined as a uniform value, it cannot vary.
 This is inherently dealt with by `Firedrake` and `pyadjoint`.

 We need to export the Manning at each iteration, so we need to extract the mesh from the `StationObservationManager`, extract the function space and create a `Function` to assign the `Control` value to.
 This can then be exported to `.vtu` at each iteration.
-This is done with the `ControlManager`, which deals with determining if our Controls are a single function, a Constant or a set of values (i.e. for the next set of cases) and then dealing with the exporting.
+This is done with the `ControlManager`, which deals with determining if our Control is a function that can spatially vary, a uniform value or a set of values (i.e. for the next set of cases) and then deals with the exporting.

 ### Region Based Bed Friction